2nd WEAR Dataset Challenge

 • If you submit an entry, but are not qualified to enter the contest, this entry is voluntary.
 The organizers reserve the right to evaluate it for scientific purposes.
 If you are not qualified to submit a contest entry and still choose to submit one, under no circumstances will such entries qualify for sponsored prizes.

-• To be part of the final ranking, participants will be required to publish a detailed paper in the proceedings of the HASCA workshop; The dates will be set during the competition.
+• To be part of the final ranking, participants will be required to publish a technical report in the proceedings of the HASCA workshop (see above for details).
 Publishing of the paper also requires that at least one team member is registered for the HASCA workshop.

 Contact